 Mission: To provide safe, nurturing and stable homes for children/youth who are dependents or wards of the Child Welfare System.

-- Clients should be safe from harm.
+- Children and youth should be safe from harm.

 - Permanency is our underlying goal.